Leviatw/DFIM_BatteryCoating/README.md

 # DFIM_BatteryCoating
-The code to regenerate the data and the results in
+The project provides the codes to regenerate the simulated data and the simulation results in
 T. Gong, D. Liu, H. Kim, S.-H. Kim, T. Kim, D. Lee, Y. Xie.
 "Distribution-free Image Monitoring with Application to Battery Coating Process".
 IISE Transactions, 2024.

 ## Data